homebaseio/datalog-console/src/main/datalog_console/chrome/README.md

 To view the background page click here

 ![Datalog Console Extension background page](../../../../docs/datalog-extension.jpg)

-To view the datalog panel click open the Chrome console.
+To view the datalog panel open the Chrome console with either of these options.
+- Right click anywhere on the page -> Inspect
 - **Option + ⌘ + J**   (on macOS)
 - **Shift + CTRL + J** (on Windows/Linux)

+## Connect REPL

+To connect to the background page
+`yarn shadow-cljs cljs-repl chrome`

+To connect to the devtool panel in the chrome console `yarn shadow-cljs cljs-repl chrome-devtool`